Large Language Models for Power System Security: A Novel Multi-Modal Approach for Anomaly Detection in Energy Management Systems: Attack Vectors and Experimental Validation

 Here, the measurement vector $\mathbf{z} \in \mathbb{R}^m$ comprises readings gathered by SCADA units, with $m$ denoting the quantity of measurements.
 The nonlinear mapping function $\mathbf{H}(\cdot)$ is derived from the grid's topological structure and characteristics of transmission lines, transformers, and related grid components.
 The error term $\mathbf{e} \in \mathbb{R}^m$ follows a Gaussian distribution characterized by the covariance matrix $R$.
 To estimate the state vector $\mathbf{x}$, an iterative WLS algorithm is employed as Eq.~(\ref{SE_AC_State_Vector}):

 where $\mathbf{H}_k^{\dagger} = (\mathbf{H}_k^T R^{-1} \mathbf{H}_k)^{-1} \mathbf{H}_k^T R^{-1}$ and $\mathbf{H}_k$ represent the Jacobian matrix of $\mathbf{H}$ evaluated at iteration $k$.
 Under Gaussian noise assumptions, this WLS approach yields optimal results.
-Upon convergence, achieved when $\|\hat{\mathbf{x}}_k - \hat{\mathbf{x}}_{k-1}\| < \delta$ for a predefined small threshold $\delta > 0$—the resulting residuals experience analysis to identify potential measurement anomalies through verification of Gaussian properties.
+Upon convergence, achieved when $\|\hat{\mathbf{x}}_k - \hat{\mathbf{x}}_{k-1}\| < \delta$ for a predefined small threshold $\delta > 0$, the analysis of resulting residuals detects potential measurement anomalies by verifying Gaussian properties.
 Such anomalies in data might stem from natural failures (e.g., sensor malfunctions or communication disruptions, or potentially from deliberate FDI attacks).
 Standard detection methods typically employ $\chi^2$ testing for identifying anomalous data.
 Additionally, a DC SE variant exists where only phase angles require estimation, with voltages assumed to be at unity (1 p.u.).
 This simplified model neglects line resistances and assumes small phase angle differences between buses, resulting in a linear regression framework as Eq.~(\ref{SE_DC_vector})~\cite{zhang2023limitation}:

 where $\mathbf{z} \in \mathbb{R}^m$ represents the measurement vector, $\mathbf{H} \in \mathbb{R}^{m \times n}$ is the measurement Jacobian matrix, $\mathbf{x} \in \mathbb{R}^n$ is the state vector, and $\mathbf{e} \sim \mathcal{N}(\mathbf{0}, \mathbf{R})$ is the measurement error vector with covariance matrix $\mathbf{R}$.
 The SE, $\hat{\mathbf{x}}$, is typically obtained through the WLS through Eq.~(\ref{eq:state_estimate_2}):